pinobatch/hello-world/cheat-sheet.md

     git checkout master && git merge subseq-optimization

+**Delete a branch** that has been merged.

+    git branch -d subseq-optimization

 Scoot back and admire your work by viewing the **commit log**.

     git log -10